TrueStarHQ/infrastructure/README.md

 # Copy the example variables file
 cp terraform.tfvars.example terraform.tfvars

-# Edit terraform.tfvars with TrueStar's project ID and OpenAI API key
+# Edit terraform.tfvars with the project ID and other variables

-# Initialize Terraform (downloads providers, sets up backend)
+# Initialize Terraform with the state bucket
+# Replace [PROJECT-ID] with the actual project ID
-terraform init
+terraform init -backend-config="bucket=terraform-state-[PROJECT-ID]"

 # Preview what will be created
 terraform plan